mindspore-lab/mindcv/README.md

 ### License

-This project is released under the [Apache License 2.0](LICENSE.md).
+This project follows the [Apache License 2.0](LICENSE.md) open-source license.

 ### Acknowledgement

-MindCV is an open source project that welcome any contribution and feedback.
-We wish that the toolbox and benchmark could serve the growing research community by providing a flexible as well as standardized toolkit to reimplement existing methods and develop their own new computer vision methods.
+MindCV is an open-source project jointly developed by the MindSpore team, Xidian University, and Xi'an Jiaotong University.
+Sincere thanks to all participating researchers and developers for their hard work on this project.
+We also acknowledge the computing resources provided by [OpenI](https://openi.pcl.ac.cn/).

 ### Citation